praetorian-inc/noseyparker/README.md

 ## Contributing

-Feel free to ask questions or share ideas in the [Discussions](https://github.com/praetorian-inc/noseyparker/discussions) page.
+Ask questions or share ideas in the [Discussions](https://github.com/praetorian-inc/noseyparker/discussions) area.

 Contributions are welcome, especially new regex rules.
 Developing new regex rules is detailed in a [separate document](docs/RULES.md).